-In addition, students may use electronic devices in the office with permission only.
-Internet Access - When using personal devices in the classroom, students will only be permitted to access the Internet through the Fairfield Union wireless network.
+Internet Access - When using personal devices, students will only be permitted to access the Internet through the Fairfield Union wireless network.
 This is the same "Filtered" Internet connection that all school computers use.
-Internet connections such as 3G/4G cellular or other mobile Internet provider connections are not permitted in the classroom.
+Internet connections such as 3G/4G cellular or other mobile Internet provider connections are not permitted.